Mike Sislo

-Michael James Sislo (born January 20, 1988) is an American former professional ice hockey right wing.
+Michael James Sislo (born January 20, 1988) is an American former professional ice hockey player.
 He played in the National Hockey League (NHL) with the New Jersey Devils.

 Playing career

-On April 5, 2011, the New Jersey Devils signed Sislo as an undrafted free agent to a two-year entry-level contract.
+On April 5, 2011, the New Jersey Devils signed Sislo as an undrafted free agent to a two-year, entry-level contract.

 During the 2013–14 season, Sislo made his NHL debut with the New Jersey Devils, playing 8 minutes and 29 seconds and recording two shots on net, in a 5-3 loss to the visiting Chicago Blackhawks on January 3, 2014.